 In music, minimalism was the repetition of short phrases with gradual changes.
 This musical piece by Steve Reich called “piano phase” is an example.

 If I sparked your interest in the art of minimalism, awesome!
 But that crap bores me.
-Because I’m much more interested in the lifestyle of minimalism, which I’m guessing you are too, so again you’re at the right minimalism blog. 🙂
+Because I’m much more interested in the lifestyle of minimalism, which I’m guessing you are too, so again you’re at the right minimalism blog in 2019. 🙂

 It all started with Joshua Fields Millburn & Ryan Nicodeemus of The Minimalists.

 As they define it, “Minimalism is a tool to rid yourself of life’s excess in favor of focusing on what’s important—so you can find happiness, fulfillment, and freedom.”

 There are things we can all agree matter to us: health, safety, personal happiness, peace and contentment, fulfillment, and so on.
 We all want those general things.
 But the specifics of how we define those things can be a lot different.

 My vision of personal happiness is seeing myself walking on a beach somewhere with blue skies and a nice ocean breeze.

 Some of you probably can’t stand the beach and would prefer a cabin on the side of a mountain.
 And that’s completely fine.

 Do this for me right now .
 Close your eyes and visualize your happy place.

 Now use that as your daily motivation in order to get to that place.
 Research shows that visualization helps us to feel happier.
 It has to do with our brains not distinguishing between reality and imagination.
 Imagine yourself feeling all the things you would feel in your happy place.
 Your body feels calmer and relaxed like it’s actually happening.